PhoenixTales/phoenix-docs/world/factions/guilds/sfb.md

 * Templars: "Who wants to do something to you?"
 * Demon Summoner: "brave Creatures"
 * Secret Thieves Guild: "Fodder"

+**Gothic v0.56c:**
+* Templars: "Escorting the Scraper's Union to the Exchange place is most often connected with trouble.
+Those damned mercenaries [OC]."
+* Novices: "Our Templars must be damn careful when escorting the Scrapers from the Free Camp to the exchange place."

 ## Visuals